 What is the status of staff work on campus?

 As of June 3, the University continues to follow the guidance in Governor Phil Murphy's Executive Orders for New Jersey as it relates to essential and non-essential services and work operations.

 The Executive Order requires us to conduct as much of our work as possible from home.
 Fortunately, many of you have already begun to work remotely, and the University has adopted minimum staffing models for critical services that must be performed on campus

 The Executive Order does not require the cessation of work that can only be done in person at institutions such as universities, nor does it restrict the ability of those who must perform these duties to travel to their workplaces.
-Princeton, therefore, remains operational, with remote classes to commence as planned on Monday, and we continue to support both undergraduate and graduate students living on campus.
+Princeton, therefore, remains operational, and essential staff continue to support operations on campus.